How to Know the Difference Between Hard & Soft Credit ChecksPublished on August 12, 2022 by CreditFresh

 - You apply for a new personal line of credit or loan

-- You apply for a new job, an apartment, or an account with a utility company
+- You apply for an apartment, or an account with a utility company

 A hard credit check can show an institution things like: